j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-026-When-Operations-Became-the-Deliverable.md

 Long-term AI operations produced not only research results, but also the operational infrastructure required to preserve, navigate, and expand those results.

 The repository therefore evolved alongside the research itself.

+Its operational value became fully visible only after the discovery layer failed.

 ---